github/roadmap/README.md

 ## Roadmap stages

 The roadmap is arranged on a project board to give a sense for how far out each item is on the horizon.
 Every product or feature is added to a particular project board column according to the quarter in which it is expected to ship next.
+Be sure to read the [disclaimer](#disclaimer) below since the roadmap is subject to change, especially further out on the timeline.

 GitHub Enterprise Server has major releases on a quarterly basis, and minor releases on a monthly basis.
 Once we know what version we are delivering a feature, we will update the issue to indicate that information.